maxnrb/BookingApp_ASP.NET/README.md

     Update-Database
     ```

-3. [IMPORTANT] Launch the project and go to ` /InitDB ` in order to create Roles in database
+3. [IMPORTANT] Launch the project and go to ` <your url>/InitDB ` in order to create Roles in database

 ## Installed packages
 Already installed via ` Tools > NuGet Package Manager > Package Manager Console `